Answering Your Questions: Raised Bed Gardens

 What Are The Benefits of a Raised Garden Bed?

 A raised bed also isolates your plants and helps prevent weeds and pests.
-Because you add all the soil to the garden bed, it will likely be way more nutrient-rich so that you can grow more in a smaller amount of space.
-The soil will also be more aerated and have better draining.
-Your plants will love it!
+The soil will also be more aerated and have better drainage.

 Raised garden beds allow for a longer growing season because they warm up quicker in the spring, and cool down slower in the fall.
-You can also cover them as the weather gets colder and create a kind of greenhouse.
+You can also cover them with plastic stretched over hoops as the weather gets colder and create a little mini greenhouse.

 You may also read: Cost Effective Veggies For Your Garden